FIWARE/test.Functional/API.test/data.ContextBroker/1.13.0/README.md

 ### 1. Orion Context Broker ###

 Deploy the dedicated Orion Context Broker in FIWARE Lab.

-Please open the **/etc/hosts** file by using this command:

-> `sudo vi /etc/hosts`

-and add Orion IP of the second Orion VM with **provider** alias (the second instance of Orion must be used as *context provider* for testing of this Orion):

-> `192.168.111.170 provider`

 Follow these instructions, if it's not available the right version of Orion Context Broker GE in the FIWARE Lab:

 1) deploy an Centos 7 VM and connect on it in SSH:

-2) copy the `contextBroker-1.12.0-1.x86_64.rpm` file in the `/home/centos` folder or use `wget` command:
+2) copy the `contextBroker-1.13.0-1.x86_64.rpm` file in the `/home/centos` folder or use `wget` command:

 > `wget -O contextBroker-1.13.0-1.x86_64.rpm https://nexus.lab.fiware.org/repository/el/7/x86_64/release/contextBroker-1.13.0-1.x86_64.rpm`